Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 Green Sauces – a great way to add flavour, Flaxseed Oil and get more omega-3 into your diet.

-I make green sauce every few days and people ask for the recipe, but there isn’t one; I just make it as I go.
+Using our cold-pressed flaxseed oil, I make green sauce every few days.
+People ask for the recipe, but there isn’t one!
+I just make it as I go.
 The ingredients and quantities depend on what I’m going to eat it with, the ingredients I have to hand, what needs using up, and whatever flavours I fancy that day.
-Every batch is a bit different but it’s always tasty and healthy.
+I tend to use several spices, other herbs, cooked veg, raw veggies, and never any salt.
+So every batch is a bit different but it’s always tasty and healthy.

-Whether you feel you need more plants, flaxseed oil, omega-3, or flavour in your diet, this is a great way to start
+Whether you feel you need more plants, flaxseed oil, omega-3, or flavour in your diet, green sauce is a great way to start.

 What to eat it with

-Although in the UK we mainly think of pesto, mint sauce and chimichurri, almost every country has its own version of a green sauce, with countless regional and family variations.
+Although in the UK we mainly think of pesto, mint sauce and chimichurri, almost every country around the world has its own version of a green sauce, with countless regional and family variations.

 Fresh, healthy and versatile

 My green sauces are based on herbs, some flaxseed oil and fresh vegetables to keep the sauce light.
-Lemon juice and garlic add the punch that means I don’t need to add salt
+Lemon juice and garlic add the punch that makes adding salt unnecessary

-This is fresh green sauce they’ll last a few days in the fridge, the lemon juice helps.
-If I’m taking it on a picnic, I usually add a pinch of salt, which also helps preserve it.
+This is a fresh green sauce they’ll last a few days in the fridge, the lemon juice helps.
+If I’m taking it on a picnic, I might add a pinch of salt, which also helps preserve it.

 You’ll need